 Like Rose, most AI technology in the hospitality industry has revolved around messaging strategies.
 As Hilton’s Vice President of Digital Product Innovation explains: “Messaging, especially messaging done right at scale, is really going to be a big game changer for the hotels”.

-Take, for example, a guest checking in after a long flight to find their room has not been properly cleaned.
+Take, for example, a guest checking in after a long flight to find that their room has not been properly cleaned.
 Using the hotel’s SMS system, they send a quick message notifying the front desk of the issue.
 A maid promptly cleans the guest’s room and leaves.
 However, the guest believes more should have been done to resolve the issue, such as a complimentary breakfast.
-Even though the guest’s request has been addressed, they are not completely satisfied with the service recovery.
+Even though the guest’s request has been addressed, they are not completely satisfied with the service recovery effort.

 Unfortunately, with a standard messaging system staff may only be alerted that the task was completed, not whether it was completed up to the guest’s expectations.
 By only focusing on this binary scale, they are overlooking an important part of the customer service experience.